 Public Health

-Promote and protect the health of people and communities
+Promoting and protecting the health of all people and communities across Oregon, the nation and world

 Public health professionals are needed now more than ever